CumulusNetworks/docs/content/guides/NVUE Command Reference/Set-Commands.md

 ## nv set vrf \<vrf-id\> router bgp address-family ipv6-unicast route-export to-evpn

-Controls for exporting routes from this VRF for this address-family into EVPN (as type-5 routes)
+Configures exporting routes from this VRF for this address-family into EVPN as type-5 routes.

 ### Usage